TanStack/query/docs/guides/testing.md

 expect(result.current.data).toEqual({answer: 42});
 ```

 Here we are making use of `waitFor` and waiting until the query status indicates that the request has succeeded.
-This way we know that our hook has finished and should have the correct data.
+This way we know that our hook has finished and should have the correct data. *Note*: when using React 18, the semantics of `waitFor` have changed as noted above.

 ## Testing Load More / Infinite Scroll